 Skip to Content

-Poop Decks: What Are They and Why Are They Called That?
+Poop Decks: What Are They, and Why Are They Called That?

 If you’ve ever heard the phrase poop deck, you’ve probably wondered where it came from and what it means.

-Although the phrase sounds quite amusing in English, the poop deck of a ship has nothing to do with poop.
-It was never used for any purpose relating to going to the bathroom but was a very important part of ship design.
+It was never used for any purpose relating to going to the bathroom – but was a very important part of ship design.

-What is a Poop Deck on a Ship?
+What Is A Poop Deck On A Ship?

-A poop deck is a short, high deck of a ship, located in the aft (back) of a ship.
 It was traditionally used to provide a high point for observations and navigation.
 Most modern ships don’t have a poop deck, as it is no longer needed.

 Below is a simple diagram of the poop deck of a ship.